Simpson’s Paradox

 Introduction

-Simpson’s Paradox is the idea that associations between variables that are found between two variables in the sample as a whole, can be very different (or even reversed) when a third variable is introduced.
+Simpson’s Paradox (Simpson, 1951) is the idea that associations between variables that are found between two variables in the sample as a whole, can be very different (or even reversed) when a third variable is introduced.

 There are specific mathematical conditions under which Simpson’s Paradox applies.
 However, thinking through these mathematical conditions may not be helpful to develop intuitions about Simpson’s Paradox.